 Find a way to remember your loved one and memorialize them during the holidays.
 It might mean lighting a candle, writing a letter to your loved one and placing it under the tree, or creating an ornament with your loved one's picture on it and hanging it on the tree.
-I know someone who created a memory book of their loved one.
+I know some who created a memory book of their loved one.
 Create a new tradition in memory of your loved one.
-You can donate to a favorite charity in their honor.
+You can make a donation to a favorite charity in their honor.
 I do this each year to the HEART Africa ministry.
-You can also go to www.Tributes.com and create a tribute page for your loved one.
+You can also go to www.Tributes.com and develop a tribute page for your loved one on the Internet.